Steve Norman doppelgangers in BCN: live in yer face at front of stage and caught on the video backdrop. Pictured © by Shapersofthe80s

 The superb video below by the independent company Echo Productions was filmed live at the Cluny in Newcastle for a series of films called Gettin’ the Blues and features an introduction by drumming master Sam Kelly of Station House.
 The Echo caption says: “With his Blues Vibe combo, Errol Linton has always kept the legacy of Little Walter and Sonny Boy Williamson sounding raw, fresh and above all, British, in a strange offbeat way.
-Reggae lilts and licks are salient feature of Linton’s music.
+Reggae lilts and licks are salient features of Linton’s music.
 His albums for Ruby Records, Vibin’ It and Roots Stew, have become British blues milestones.”

 ➢ Martin Chilton reviewed Linton’s third album Mama Said (Ruby Records) at Telegraph online last June: “Hooked On Your Love is a tribute to his wife Maggie (a London bus driver for many years) and Through My Veins is a celebration of London.
 Both work well…” etc

 ➢ Listen to six rootsy numbers at Errol Linton’s MySpace page, where details of upcoming shows include a JazzFM broadcast from the glamorous Boisdale restaurant in Canary Wharf on Jan 25.